mcc-apsis/NETs-Fast/README.md

 - `topic_model.R` reads the abstracts, runs a topic model and saves the results in `output/LDA_19_098`
 - The file `output/LDA_19_098/index.html` is a mini-site which allows you to explore the topics.
-This is used to inform the topic naming - to do this, add an extra column in `output/LDA_19_098/LDA_19_098_topic_terms.csv` and name the topics in this column
+The online version in this repository is [here](https://mcc-apsis.github.io/NETs-Fast/output/LDA_19_098) This is used to inform the topic naming - to do this, add an extra column in `output/LDA_19_098/LDA_19_098_topic_terms.csv` and name the topics in this column
 - `post_topic_model` reads the new topic names, and calculates correlation networks in `output/LDA_19_098/LDA_19_098_topic_correlations.graphml` and